bdolan55/CI_PP1_DND/README.md

 - I had an error messages on the Contact Us Page when testing the accessibilty on WAVE WebAIM accessibility tool.
 The 6 errors were caused due to not having any label tags on the contact us form.
 I wanted this look as I liked the sleek look of the input fields without labels as I labeled the Input with placeholders text to identify what input information was required in each field.
 To remove this error I inserted the "label tags" and set a class to these tags and similar to my previous bug I set the the label class to display:none in the CSS Styles sheet.
 This removed the error from the Wave Report and no further errors.

-- An existing bug on the site currently is on the Our company page in regards to the staff profile images.
-When you go in to responsive mode hte Hover effect profile information becomes bigger than the Profile Image container.
-I have tried numerous times within the media queries to remove this problem with no outcome that I would be fully happy with.
+- I had an error messages on the Our company page in regards to the staff profile images.
+When you go in to responsive mode the Hover effect profile information becomes bigger than the Profile Image container. this has been sorted with adjusting the width and height of the images in the media section and setting the container to display flex and flex direction column to allow images to take up svreen width for text box Hover.

 ## Deployment